felipecameloss/BeatBerry/README.md

    ```
 3. The `BeatBerry` app is now updated.

+4.
+## 📄 License
+This project is licensed under the MIT License.
+For more details, please refer to the [LICENSE](LICENSE) file.

 ## 📝 Questions or Support
 If you have any questions or need support, feel free to open an issue on GitHub or reach out via the following contact methods: